Technologies used

 Yoga provides a Flexbox-based layout system for XFrames, enabling precise and consistent layout management without relying on CSS or the DOM.
 Developed by Facebook, Yoga is optimized for performance and cross-platform compatibility, making it ideal for native applications.

-RxJS is used in XFrames to manage user interactions, such as clicks, changes, and hover events, asynchronously from the C++ layer.
-This allows efficient handling of event streams and ensures responsiveness.
-ReactivePlusPlus complements this by queuing widget tree and widget state updates, ensuring that the rendering process remains smooth at 60fps.
-This combination allows XFrames to process complex interactions and UI updates efficiently, maintaining high performance and responsiveness without compromising rendering speed.
+ReactivePlusPlus helps keeping the rendering layer 'ticking' by queuing widget tree and widget state updates, ensuring that the rendering process remains smooth at 60fps.
+This ultimately allows XFrames to process complex interactions and UI updates efficiently, maintaining high performance and responsiveness without compromising rendering speed.

 Implot is a lightweight C++ plotting library designed for high-performance, real-time data visualization.
 Integrated into XFrames, it enables the easy creation of interactive plots and charts directly within the application.
 By using Implot, XFrames can provide developers with dynamic, GPU-accelerated plotting capabilities, making it ideal for data-heavy UIs.